 Savandurga is around 50 km/2 hours from Bengaluru by road.

 By car, take the Magadi Road/State Highway 17E.
 The last petrol station is at Tavarekere.
 There is free parking near Lakshmi Narasimha Temple.

 The ascent and descent should take 2 to 6 hours depending on fitness levels.
-There is no entry fee, and a guide is not necessary.
+There is a mandatory entry fee of INR Rs 450, which also allots a guide.
 Hike early in the morning to beat the heat.
 Carry at least a litre of drinking water per person.
-There is no lodging nearby, however you can get thatte idli at a restaurant in the village of Nayakanapalya, 3km before Savandurga.
+There is no lodging nearby, however you can get thatte idli at a restaurant in the village of Nayakanapalya, 3 km before Savandurga.